Keep your employees and customers healthy: prevent the potential spread of coronavirus and the flu

 - If you touch shared surfaces, wash your hands as often as possible.

 - If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.

 For facility managers, we advise you to enforce the following with your staff:

 - Strict hand washing policy.

 - Sick policy to stay home and minimize risk of infecting other employees.

-- Consider having hand sanitizer and disinfectant wipes available to staff and customers.
+- Have hand sanitizer and disinfectant wipes available to staff and customers.